rickwest/laravel-wordpress-api/README.md

     ->get('title');
 ```

-As well as the fluent query builder, you also benefit from a nicely formatted response, with pagination information.
+As well as the fluent query builder, you also benefit from a nicely formatted response, along with pagination information.

 ```php
 // Without this package 👎